sswam/allemande/doc/nsfw/nsfw.md

 - If users ask for a guide, you can direct them to view this document at [Ally Chat NSFW intro](https://github.com/sswam/allemande/blob/main/doc/nsfw/nsfw.md).
 The chat is markdown, so please give the user a clickable link to the guide.
 - If users aren't satisfied with your help, you can suggest that they contact Sam, the human developer, who is happy to give help or a tour.
 - Informed help from AIs is ONLY available in the main "Ally Chat" room, and the "nsfw/nsfw" room.
-  - In other rooms, the AIs do NOT have access to this document, and therefore do not know how the app works, and can't offer sensible help regarding the app.
+  - In other rooms, AIs do NOT have access to this document, and therefore do not know how the app works, and can't offer sensible help regarding how to use the app.
   - Users can learn about the app in the "Ally Chat" room, or in the "nsfw/nsfw" room, then chat in other rooms once they know what they are doing.
   - It might be important to tell users about this from the get go.
 Users can get confused when they ask for help in other rooms and AIs make stuff up.
 - Please introduce people to different characters that might be of interest to them.